-For starters, “the Alps” is another booth that’s technically not a single country.
+Moving along, “the Alps” is another booth that’s technically not a single country.
 Much like “the Riviera” is a nebulous term that allows flexibility as it encompasses multiple countries, the Alps here could describe cuisine from France, Switzerland, Monaco, Italy, Liechtenstein, Austria, Germany, Slovenia, or perhaps even the great nation of Arendelle.
 We’d probably never know for sure–except DisneyWorld.com described this as “the delicious tastes of Swiss-inspired dishes!”
 Mystery solved.

-When the Alps booth was announced, I was pretty excited.
+When the Alps booth was initially announced, I was pretty excited.
 There are some interesting things that could be done with Swiss cuisine, and the Alps has the potential to be a fun, inventive, and crowd-pleasing booth all at once.

 However, like in the real Switzerland, cuisine at the Alps Global Marketplace feels like it never lives up to its full potential, with a menu that sounds more interesting than it is in actuality.
 (Hey, at least these dishes are downright cheap by Swiss standards!)

-Here’s the food menu for the Alps:
+Here’s the food menu at the Alps Global Marketplace:

-Warm Raclette Swiss Cheese with Baby Potatoes, Cornichons and Baguette (V) (KA)
+- Warm Raclette Swiss Cheese with Baby Potatoes, Cornichons and Baguette (V) (KA)

-Blueberry and Almond Frangipane Tart with Crème Fraîche Cream and Blue Diamond® Almonds (V) (KA)
+- Blueberry and Almond Frangipane Tart with Crème Fraîche Cream and Blue Diamond® Almonds (V) (KA)

 The Alps Cast Members are shaving this cheese by hand and using a raclette machine to warm the cheese wheel and plate the cheese in full view of guests.
 It’s really cool to watch, and this aspect of the dish is what makes it interesting and authentic.

-Blueberry and Almond Frangipane Tart with Crème Fraîche Cream & Almonds – The Alps’ standout item, the bluberries here are abundant and punctuate the art, with the Crème Fraîche Cream provided a rich and decadent topping.
+Blueberry and Almond Frangipane Tart with Crème Fraîche Cream & Almonds – The Alps’ standout item, the blueberries here are abundant and punctuate the art, with the Crème Fraîche Cream provided a rich and decadent topping.

-Overall, the Alps Global Marketplace at the 2019 Epcot International Food & Wine Festival didn’t quite live up to our expectations, but it’s not a total disappointment, either.
+Overall, the Alps Global Marketplace at the 2021 Epcot International Food & Wine Festival didn’t quite live up to our expectations, but it’s not a total disappointment, either.
 These are dishes that are good in theory, and it’s fun to watch the preparation, but they could executed with a bit more ambition.
-The one exception is the dessert, which is the highlight.
-With all of that said, we’re hoping the Alps makes a return in 2020–this booth has a lot of potential, and hopefully nails the execution next year!
+The Blueberry and Almond Frangipane Tart with Crème Fraîche Cream & Almonds is the unequivocal highlight, and alone makes us glad that the Alps booth returned–even if a tad late.
+With all of that said, we’re hoping the Alps makes a return in 2022 with a more robust menu.
+This booth has a lot of potential, and hopefully nails the execution next year!